drufball/yosai/_drafts/flaws.md

 "These things just attacked us!
 They tried to kill Aki!
 If we let this one go, that's just one more threat when they start hunting us again."

 Eizo turned his back on the crow tengu, placing himself between Denri and the creature.
-"That may be true, but I will not let you harm it."
+"That may be true, but I will not let you harm it.
+If you disagree, I am not stopping you from leaving."

 Denri took a step forward, clenching her fists.